ESDLMapEditorESSIM/ESDLValidator/README.md

 ToDo: information about validation schemas

 ## Local development
 Setup a development environment using virtual environment and install the dependencies.
-For vscode a default settings.json can be found under .vscode/settings.json.default paste these settings into a new file settings.json under the .vscode folder.
+For Visual Studio Code a default settings.json can be found under ```.vscode/settings.json.default``` paste these settings into a new file ```.vscode/settings.json```.
+Make sure the ```python.pythonPath``` is pointing to python in your virtual env.
+The default settings file exclude some unwanted files and folders, styling and discovery and settings for unit tests.

 ### Virtual environment
 Install virtual environment if not installed yet
 ```
-apt-get install python3-venv
+python3 -m pip install --user virtualenv
 ```

 Create a virtual environment